 No climatic statements without homogenisation

 Homogenised climatic series reveal an unaltered picture of the past climatic development.
 Such climatic series are the only option allowing us to make accurate statements about the climatic development, because the discrepancies between inhomogeneous original and homogeneous climatic series can be considerable.

 These differences are clearly recognisable based on the series of temperature measurements from Zurich / Fluntern.
-While the number of summer days per year calculated from the original series is considerably higher at the start of the period from 1901 to 2013 than later on, the homogenous series of measurements for the same period reveals a more consistent course, with a tendency toward higher values approaching the end of the depicted measuring period.
-The relocation of the measuring station by about 80 meters in altitude in 1948 is the reason for the abrupt decrease in the original data series in the middle of the 20th century.
-Because of this relocation, the original series of measurements shows lower temperatures and analogously fewer summer days starting from this time.
+While the number of summer days per year calculated from the original series since 1901 is first considerably higher than later on, the homogenous series of measurements for the same period reveals a more consistent course, with a tendency toward higher values approaching the end of the depicted measuring period.
+The reason for the abrupt decrease in the original data series in the middle of the 20th century can be found in the relocation of the measuring station by about 80 meters in altitude in 1949.
+The second noticeable decrease of summer days in the original data series around 1971 is connected to the change in the temperature shelter type (Wild to Stevenson).
+The relocation of the station and the change in shelter type led to slightly lower temperatures and analogously fewer summer days starting from this time.
 This bias is corrected by homogenisation.